-Following the release of his first EP, Dead Ends (2009), he performed as a solo artist around his home state of Ohio, and in Spain during his time abroad.
+Following the release of his first EP, Dead Ends (2009), he performed as a solo artist around his home state and in Spain during his time abroad.
 An early version of 'The Traveler' first appeared as an entry for Guitar Center's Singer-Songwriter contest where the song and accompanying live performance video finished 17th in overall votes out of more than 7,000 entrants.
-Soon after, he began imagining a bigger sound to explore greater musicality and more possibilities for the music he was writing.
+Soon after, he began imagining a bigger sound to explore greater musicality and possibilities for the music he was writing.

 Fletcher’s unique acoustic guitar-driven songs were given new life thanks to saxophonist Michael Williams and percussionist Kevin Jorrey.
 Together as Moths in the Attic, they began developing their live performance and recording their ambitious full length debut with reworked solo material from the era of Dead Ends.
 Fletcher invited ten fantastic musicians to bring their talents to the album soundscape, providing a full production of strings, piano, bass, and more surrounding the core trio's instrumentation.
 After much hard work recording with producer Nick De La Torre at DLT Studios the final mixes were sent for mastering at Jack White's Third Man Records.
 Moths in the Attic was released independently in October 2019.

-Through themes exploring grief and perseverance, the layers of sound on Moths in the Attic leave listeners in awe.
-Fletcher was able to manipulate his own tribulations into a haunting beauty.
+Through themes exploring grief and perseverance, the layers of sound on Moths in the Attic take listeners on a journey.
+Fletcher was able to manipulate his own tribulations into a beautiful, haunting experience.
 The album yielded two singles with music videos, and positive acclaim from indie publications and blogs who called the music "captivating," "breathtaking," "pristinely executed," and "demanding repeated listening."
-In the spirit of the inner journey expressed in the music the band decided to donate a portion of the album sales to local chapters of the National Alliance on Mental Illness (NAMI) in an effort to bring awareness to the organization locally.
+In the spirit of the inner journey expressed in the music Fletcher decided to donate a portion of the album sales to local chapters of the National Alliance on Mental Illness (NAMI) in an effort to bring awareness to the organization locally.
 As a companion piece MITA also released a studio performance album to capture the live sound of the guitar/sax/percussion trio called Live Sessions.
 This collection features different versions of the album tracks along with previously unreleased originals and covers.